antronerds/r2-tutorials/docs/One_Gene_View.md

 ----------

-To mark specific samples in the graph you can enter the sample ID’s in the ‘adjustable settings’ field, several marking options can be selected (e.g: ‘epicenter’ and ‘arrow’).
-To generate a graph of a subgroup of samples use the subset Select pulldown to select a specific group.
+To hilight / mark specific samples in the graph you can enter the r2 sample ID’s in the field 'samples to mark' from the ‘adjustable settings’ box.
+Several marking options can be selected with the 'Mark method' that can be found in the 'More settings' tab (e.g: ‘epicenter’ and ‘arrow’).

-Click ‘confirm’ and the redraw button.
+To generate a graph of a subgroup of samples use the 'Select a track(subset)' Select pulldown from the 'sample filter' tab to select a specific group.
+These selections can be repeated a couple of times to build your ultimate selection.
+Once done, you have to click the red ‘confirm’ link to fix the selection followed by the redraw button to commit your settings.

 ![Figure 4: Adjusting the graph settings](_static/images/OneGene_Marksample.png "Figure 4: Adjusting the graph settings")